-Selecting plants suited to the climate of Nevada, Montana, Wyoming, Utah, and Colorado is a key step to success.
+Selecting plants suited to the climate of Wyoming is a key step to success.

 Highly popular, Abies balsamea ‘Nana’ is a dwarf, aromatic, evergreen conifer of globose habit, forming a broad mound with numerous short branches, adorned with a lush foliage of dark green needles radially arranged around the stems.
 Slow-growing, 2-3 in. per year (5-7 cm), this Balsam Fir is a great choice for small gardens or rockeries.
 Perfect for adding year-round color to the garden.

 One of the tallest firs in the world, Abies grandis (Grand Fir) is a large evergreen conifer of narrow, conical habit becoming round-topped or straggly with age.
 Its spreading and drooping branches are densely clad with sharp-tipped needles, shiny dark green above with two silver bands beneath.
 The needles are arranged in 2 distinct, flattened rows.
 They exude an orange aroma when crushed.

 Abies lasiocarpa ‘Green Globe’ is a semi-dwarf, evergreen conifer of globose habit when young, becoming conical over time, and clothed in a lush foliage of short, soft, green needles.
 Slow-growing, 3-6 in. per year (7-15 cm), this Alpine Fir is a great choice for foundation plantings or rockeries.

 Stately and elegant, Abies nordmaniana 'Golden Spreader' is a slow-growing evergreen conifer of great beauty, particularly in the winter garden.
 While this dwarf Nordman fir sports a soft green color in summer and fall, its needles turn bright golden-yellow in winter.